It’s the place to be for an approachable yet elevated cocktail experience

 Seating is first come first served with a limited amount of weekday reservations available.

 Eleven Twenty-Two is located at 1122 Pine St. in Paso Robles, directly behind Pappy McGregor’s.
 Open Sun and Tue-Thu from 6-11 p.m. and Fri/Sat 5p.m.-1 a.m.
-Make reservations online at eleven-twentytwo.com or through Yelp for those on a tight schedule.
+Make reservations online at eleven-twentytwo.com.
 Find videos, specials, and information on the latest events on Instagram @1122.cocktail.lounge.